c-hetan30/DS_Sal_pred/README.md

 ## Web Scraping
-Tweaked the web scraper github repo (above) to scrape 1000 job postings from glassdoor.com.
+Tweaked the web scraper github repo to scrape 1000 job postings from glassdoor.com.
 With each job, we got the following:
 *	Job title
 *	Salary Estimate
 *	Job Description